RadicalRumin/UNS-POC/README.md

 ## Architecture Benefits

-This POC provides a complete, production-ready UNS architecture that demonstrates:
+This POC provides a complete UNS architecture that demonstrates:

-- Real-world industrial data flow from PLCs through SCADA, MES, and ERP systems
+- Industrial data flow from PLCs through SCADA, MES, and ERP systems
 - ISA-95 compliant data modeling and hierarchical organization
 - MQTT-based unified namespace with payload standardization
 - Comprehensive monitoring and verification capabilities